creichlin/esdi/readme.md

     // pojo.foo will be the same instance for the whole application (unless you fiddle around with classloaders)
     // pojo.bar will be the same instance for calls from the same thread
-    // pojo.qux will be a new instance for every instance of Qux
+    // pojo.qux will be a new instance for every instance of Pojo

 #### Result